sarinstein-yan/KnottedGraph/README.md

 ```
 Checking for K3 minor...
-The given graph does not contain the minor graph.
+The given graph DOES NOT contain the minor graph.

 Checking for K4 minor...
-The given graph does not contain the minor graph.
+The given graph DOES NOT contain the minor graph.
 ```